 Bill Lucy

-In 1972, Bill Lucy co-founded CBTU to address the exclusion of Black workers from union leadership and political decision-making.
+In 1972, Bill Lucy co‑founded the Coalition of Black Trade Unionists (CBTU), establishing the most influential center of Black labor leadership and Black trade union history, and anchoring a new era of labor‑civil rights coalition building. to address the exclusion of Black workers from union leadership and political decision-making.
 Lucy’s legacy is woven into the fabric of Black labor history, civil rights strategy, and political infrastructure.
 As a founding force behind the Coalition of Black Trade Unionists (CBTU), Lucy helped transform union halls into engines of Black political power—linking economic justice to voting rights, international solidarity, and movement-building.

-Born in Memphis in 1933, Lucy began his career as a sanitation worker and union organizer.
-He rose through the ranks of the American Federation of State, County and Municipal Employees (AFSCME), becoming its International Secretary-Treasurer and one of the most influential Black labor leaders in U.S. history and the world.
+Born in Memphis in 1933, Lucy trained as an engineer and entered the labor movement through AFSCME, where he quickly emerged as a skilled organizer and strategist.
+He rose through the ranks to become AFSCME’s International Secretary‑Treasurer and one of the most influential Black labor leaders in U.S. and global history.

 Lucy’s leadership came into national focus during the 1968 Memphis sanitation strike, where he stood alongside Dr. Martin Luther King Jr. and local workers demanding dignity, fair wages, and union recognition.
 The strike’s rallying cry—“I Am a Man”—became a defining moment in the civil rights movement, and Lucy helped ensure that labor demands were treated as civil rights imperatives.